๐ Difference Between String, StringBuffer, and StringBuilder in Java

 - Not suitable for frequent modifications

 ๐ 2.
-What is StringBuffer
+What is StringBuffer?

-is a mutable class and thread-safe (synchronized).
+StringBuffer is a mutable class and thread-safe (synchronized).
 It allows modification of content without creating new objects.

 StringBuffer sb = new StringBuffer("Hello");